 To this end, the Society has specified requirements for eligibility.
-As a consequence, the F&M Chapter (Theta of PA) identifies candidates whose academic records demonstrate not only excellence but also breadth and depth in the traditional deisciplies of the natureal sciences, mathematics, social sciences, and humanitites.
+As a consequence, the F&M Chapter (Theta of PA) identifies candidates whose academic records demonstrate not only excellence but also breadth and depth in the traditional disciplines of the natural sciences, mathematics, social sciences, and humanities.

 Demonstrated excellence in undergraduate studies is a necessary condition for election to Phi Beta Kappa, but it is not sufficient.
 Our stipulations are intended to ensure that candidates for induction into the Society have met certain minimum curricular thresholds of liberal education.
 The breadth requirement for Theta is described below. (*Taken from the Preamble to the new stipulations from National PBK, 2011)